monophosphate/WeSplit/README.md

     let tipOptions = [0, 10, 15, 20, 25]

 ```
-The calculations below take the variables above and calculates a split check including tip,
+The function below takes the variables above and depending on input, calculates a split check including tip or just a tip,
 it is then returned to be displayed using calculatedCost("total") for the total amount per person, or
-calculatedCost("tip") to get only the tip value.
+calculatedCost("tip") to get only the tip amount.

 ```swift
     func calculatedCost(_ type: String) -> Double {